John Paul Jr. (judge): World War I officer

+U.S. Congress

-Paul successfully contested as a Republican the election of Thomas W. Harrison to the United States House of Representatives of the 67th United States Congress and served from December 15, 1922, to March 3, 1923.
+In 1922, Paul successfully contested the election of Thomas W. Harrison to the United States House of Representatives of the 67th United States Congress and served from December 15, 1922, to March 3, 1923.
 He was an unsuccessful candidate for reelection in 1922 to the 68th United States Congress.
 He was a delegate to the Republican National Conventions in 1912, 1916, 1920, and 1924.

-Later career
+Federal prosecutor

 Paul was a special assistant to the Attorney General of the United States from 1923 to 1924.
 He was the United States Attorney for the Western District of Virginia from 1929 to 1932.

 Federal judicial service

-Paul was nominated by President Herbert Hoover on December 15, 1931, to a seat on the United States District Court for the Western District of Virginia vacated by Judge Henry C. McDowell Jr. He was confirmed by the United States Senate on January 11, 1932, and received his commission on January 14, 1932.
+President Herbert Hoover on December 15, 1931 nominated Paul to a seat on the United States District Court for the Western District of Virginia vacated by Judge Henry C. McDowell Jr. The United States Senate confirmed the appointment on January 11, 1932, and Judge Paul received his commission on January 14, 1932.
 He served as Chief Judge from 1948 to 1958.
-He assumed senior status on August 1, 1958.
-His service terminated on February 13, 1964, due to his death in Ottobine, Rockingham County, Virginia.
-He was interred in Woodbine Cemetery in Harrisonburg.
+He assumed senior status on August 1, 1958, which permitted President Eisenhower to appoint (and the Senate to confirm) another judge to the seat, while Sr. Judge Paul continued with a reduced caseload.
+His successor, Ted Dalton, had been known as Virginia's "Mr. Republican" but in 1957 Virginia voters had overwhelmingly elected Democrat Lindsay Almond, whom the Byrd Organization supported, over Dalton.
+In 1960 Dalton became the Western District's Chief Judge when Roby C. Thompson, who had been nominated for another vacant seat in 1957, died in Abingdon.

-Absalom Willis Robertson, despite his affiliation with Byrd, called Paul a dispenser of even handed justice.
+Absalom Willis Robertson, despite his affiliation with the Byrd Organization, called Paul a dispenser of even handed justice.